Skip to content

 mcp_hidden

 The mcp_hidden directive marks GraphQL arguments as hidden from MCP tools.
 The argument remains visible in the GraphQL schema but won't appear as an MCP tool parameter.
-Hidden arguments must have default values.

 This is useful for arguments that should be populated server-side (e.g. from authentication context) rather than by the AI agent.